 Our future prospects for delivering long-term growth have never been better.
 The clean energy transition offers abundant opportunities to accelerate customer growth, invest in electric and gas infrastructure, and develop new sources of renewable energy.
-The need to decarbonize the transportation and building sectors will drive a long-term transition away from petroleum-based fuels to cleaner alternatives including electricity and natural gas.
-As a combination electric and gas distribution company operating in northern New England, we are uniquely positioned to contribute to, and benefit from, evolving climate policies.
+The need to decarbonize the transportation and building sectors will drive the long-term transition away from petroleum-based fuels to cleaner alternatives, including electricity and natural gas.
+We are committed to continued execution of the fundamentals of our business and alignment of our strategies with the imperative of climate action to position our Company for long-term success and sustainable earnings growth for our shareholders.